DonDebonair/slack-machine/docs/plugins/storage.rst

 information about the current size of the underlying storage.

 The :py:class:`~machine.storage.PluginStorage` class interfaces with whatever storage backend Slack Machine is configured with.
-You can read more about the available storage backend in the :ref:`user guide <storage options>`.
+You can read more about the available storage backends in the :ref:`user guide <storage options>`.

 Example: